Formal School Vs World School

 Keeping in touch

-When Explorason was in Year 5 we returned to Adelaide, Australia for my father’s 90th Birthday celebration to renew his passport.
-For a period of 6 months Our Saviour Lutheran School – Aberfoyle Park welcomed my son back with ‘open arms’.
-Yes, he was once more reunited with his school buddies.
+When Explorason was in Year 5 in 2015 we returned to Adelaide, Australia for my father’s 90th Birthday celebration.
+Our Saviour Lutheran School – Aberfoyle Park welcomed my son back with ‘open arms’.
+Yes, he was once more reunited with his school buddies and this continued through Year 6 with the same friends, enjoying the classroom.

-We took off traveling again and world schooling.
-We then decided to return to formal schooling as my son wanted to complete Year 7 and graduate primary with his friends. and again the new Principal was very supportive.
+We took off traveling again for a short while and world schooling.
+We then decided to return to formal schooling as my son wanted to complete Year 7 and graduate primary with his friends so it was important that he spent a good part of the year of 2017 reunited with them.
+And again the new Principal was very supportive.

 So we seem to have a mix.
-A bit of homeschooling.
-A lot of world schooling and some plain ol’ everyday classroom schooling and it has worked really well for us.
+A bit of home-schooling.
+A lot of world schooling, and equally, some plain ol’ everyday classroom schooling – and it has worked really well for us.

 The World is Changing